Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Core-Curriculum/Applied-Statistics-and-Data-Mining/ASDM_README.md

 ### 📚 Theoretical Classes

-- Expository presentation of statistical and data mining concepts.
+- Presentation of statistical and data mining concepts.
 - Topics: probability, inference, regression, clustering, classification, etc.

 ### 💻 Practical Sessions

 - Case studies and exercises using **R** or **Python**.
-- Focus on interpretation and application of techniques.
+- Emphasis on interpretation and application.

 ### 🧪 Practices and Projects

-- Real-world datasets analyzed through individual or group work.
+- Analysis of real datasets individually or in groups.
-- Emphasis on **coding**, **report writing**, and **insight communication**.
+- Focus on coding, reporting, and communicating insights.

 ---